-The summer solstice, which marks the longest day of the year in the Northern Hemisphere, happens today (June 21) at 11:54 a.m.
-EDT (3:54 p.m.
-GMT).
+The summer solstice, which marks the longest day of the year in the Northern Hemisphere, happens Sunday (June 20) at 11:32 p.m.
+EDT (Monday, June 21 at 03:32 UTC).
 This event happens when Earth's tilt toward the sun is at its maximum and the sun points directly over the Tropic of Cancer.

-In other words, today is the longest day of the year in the Northern Hemisphere, with 14 hours, 53 minutes, and 41.2 seconds of sunlight.
-That extended daylight makes it difficult for people in northern latitudes to know when to go to sleep if they aren't looking at a clock, but the midnight sun is no problem for many other animals.
+In other words, today is the day with the most amount of sunlight in the Northern Hemisphere.
+That extended daylight might make it difficult for people in northern latitudes to know when to go to sleep if they aren't looking at a clock, but the midnight sun is no problem for many other animals.

-On this day, which provides a full 24 hours of daylight above the Arctic Circle, people in northern latitudes are celebrating with special events, like an overnight golf tournament in Dawson City, Yukon, Canada, and a camping festival at England's Stonehenge.
-But without a watch, those partiers may ignore their bedtime, as humans are terrible at telling time during mostly light or mostly dark periods, according to a 1974 study in The Journal of Physiology.
+On this day, which provides a full 24 hours of daylight above the Arctic Circle, people in northern latitudes are celebrating with special events, like a live broadcast the moment the solstice begins at England's Stonehenge.
+But without a watch, people may ignore their bedtime, as humans are terrible at telling time during mostly light or mostly dark periods, according to a 1974 study in The Journal of Physiology.
 That's because light has a major effect on the human body's circadian rhythm, or sleep-wake cycle.
-[Photos: Stunning Summer Solstice Photos]

 But many animals in northern latitudes can naturally control their sleep-wake cycles in extreme daylight conditions, said Cory Williams, a biologist at the University of Alaska Fairbanks.